Legacies & wills

 Does St Wilfrid’s have a will-writing scheme to assist me?

-Every year we run Make a Will Month, which offers free services of a local solicitor to write or amend your will.
+Every September we run Make a Will Month, which offers free services of a local solicitor to write or amend your will.
 There is a large group of solicitors offering their services free in return for writing your will and they only ask you to make a donation to St Wilfrid’s for the service.
 This gives you the chance to make that all-important gift to the patients here at the hospice for the future.
-Details can be found in the press and here on the site throughout the year.

 Alternatively, if you would like to make a Will online - we have a step-by-step process you can follow here with Make a Will Online